moiji-mobile/smpp-router/doc/_sphinx/index.rst

 Introduction
 ============

+The SMPPRouter was written by
-The SMPPRouter will route SubmitSM and DeliverSM messages based on a configurable criteria between different links.
+`moiji-mobile <https://www.moiji-mobile.com>`__ to split traffic depending on destination number and work-around limitiations of a proprietary MC.
+It will route SubmitSM and DeliverSM messages based on a configurable criteria between different links.
 It can be configured to multiple incoming and outgoing connections (and act either as ESME or MC) and each of them is associated with the SMPP systemId.
 For each